stoeps13/connections-doc/source/admin/install/c_Orient_Me_architecture_diagrams.md

 |
 |Master node|A master node provides management services and controls the worker nodes in a cluster.
 Master nodes host processes that are responsible for resource allocation, state maintenance, scheduling, and monitoring.

+ !!! note
- **Note:** Multiple master nodes are required in a high availability \(HA\) environment to allow for failover if the leading master host fails.
+    Multiple master nodes are required in a high availability \(HA\) environment to allow for failover if the leading master host fails.
 Host that can act as the master are called master candidates.

 |
 |Worker node|A worker node is a node that provides a containerized environment for running tasks.
 As demands increase, more worker nodes can easily be added to your cluster to improve performance and efficiency.
 A cluster can contain any number of worker nodes, but a minimum of one worker node is required.